Akoustis Technologies Inc (AKTS): A Technical Analysis - News Heater

 AKTS’s Market Performance

-Akoustis Technologies Inc (AKTS) has seen a -4.31% fall in stock performance for the week, with a -20.33% decline in the past month and a -71.84% plunge in the past quarter.
-The volatility ratio for the week is 10.90%, and the volatility levels for the past 30 days are at 9.75% for AKTS.
-The simple moving average for the past 20 days is -3.30% for AKTS’s stock, with a -71.44% simple moving average for the past 200 days.
+Akoustis Technologies Inc (AKTS) has experienced a -16.59% fall in stock performance for the past week, with a -13.72% drop in the past month, and a -71.53% drop in the past quarter.
+The volatility ratio for the week is 13.95%, and the volatility levels for the past 30 days are at 10.81% for AKTS.
+The simple moving average for the past 20 days is -10.60% for AKTS’s stock, with a -73.72% simple moving average for the past 200 days.

 Analysts’ Opinion of AKTS